- Content of the calculated field can be based on any other field(s) of the same Work Item.

-- Includes a Job that forces update of the calculated field (required when the configuration or the script changed).
+- Includes a Job that forces an update of the calculated field (required when the configuration or the script changed).

 - Easy configuration using a Wiki page.

-- Calculation can only access content of the same Work Item.
+- Calculation can only access the content of the same Work Item.
 Access to nested objects (e.g. comments) is limited.

 - Changes to the calculated field won't appear in the history.